atveit/azkaban-kubernetes-osx/README.md

 # azkaban-kubernetes-osx
 Run Azkaban Scheduler on Kubernetes for OSX

+More about Azkaban Scheduler: https://azkaban.github.io/ (frequently used together with Hadoop)

 # 1. Prerequisites:
 1. Install Docker for Mac (new version that has Kubernetes)
 2. Enable Kubernetes in Docker UI